djangelic/PANW/Swapi Integration/README.md

 The available commands are:

-1. `get-character`: Retrieves details about a specific character.
-2. `get-species`: Retrieves details about a specific species.
-3. `get-starship`: Retrieves details about a specific starship.

-Each command needs the relevant ID as an argument, e.g., `!get-character character_id=1` will retrieve information about the character with the ID 1.
+1. `fetch-incidents`: Polls the SWAPI api for film data.
+2. `swapi-fetch-films`: Not yet active, but this will use the demisto create incidents class to create incidents directly from films
+3. `test-module`: Checks your network connection to ensure you have access to the api.

-Please note that the SWAPI integration does not support fetching incidents or indicators.
+Please note that the SWAPI integration will only fetch incidents if you set the classifier and mapper.

 [View Integration Documentation](https://xsoar.pan.dev/docs/reference/integrations/swapi)